 (4) Minimize the burden of the collection of information on those who are to respond, including through the use of appropriate automated, electronic, mechanical, or other technological collection techniques or other forms of information technology, e.g., permitting electronic submission of responses.

 (1) Type of Information Collection Request: Revision of a Currently Approved Collection.

 (2) Title of the Form/Collection: Application for Citizenship and Issuance of Certificate Under Section 322.

 (3) Agency form number, if any, and the applicable component of the DHS sponsoring the collection: Form N-600K; USCIS.

 (4) Affected public who will be asked or required to respond, as well as a brief abstract: Primary: Individuals or households.
 This form provides an organized framework for establishing the authenticity of an applicant's eligibility and is essential for providing prompt, consistent and correct processing of such applications for citizenship under section 322 of the Immigration and Nationality Act.

-(5) An estimate of the total number of respondents and the amount of time estimated for an average respondent to respond: The estimated total number of respondents for the information collection N-600K is 3,242 and the estimated hour burden per response is 2.083 hours.
+(5) An estimate of the total number of respondents and the amount of time estimated for an average respondent to respond: 3,242 responses at 2 hours and 5 minutes (2.083 hours) per response.

-(6) An estimate of the total public burden (in hours) associated with the collection: The total estimated annual hour burden associated with this collection is 6,753 hours.
+(6) An estimate of the total public burden (in hours) associated with the collection: 6,753 annual burden hours.